Alien-Worlds/alienteleport/contracts/teleporteos/README.md

 ```

 ## Set up docker
 Install and start Docker, check for updates and install them.
-Open Dockers menu by double clicking the icon in the task bar and go to settings ⚙️.
+Open the Dockers menu by double clicking the icon in the task bar and go to settings ⚙️.

 Check "Use the WSL 2 based engine"